-- 3. Find the annual turnover of the MNE group represented by the parent company for the last 4 years (e.g., public or private databases) and list the entities in groups with an annual turnover of over EUR 750 million. - a.
+- 1. Compile a list of all taxpayers in the country with at least EUR 1 million in income and EUR 10 million in revenues.
+Any entity not meeting these criteria would be excluded from GloBE through the de minimis exclusion of the model rules (Article 5.5). - 2.
+Identify the ultimate parent company of each taxpayer. - 3.
+Find the annual turnover of the MNE group represented by the parent company for the last 4 years (e.g., public or private databases) and list the entities in groups with an annual turnover of over EUR 750 million. - a.
 Option 1: Request CBC reports for previous 4 years from each entity subsidiary of an MNE group with annual turnover over EUR 750 million, if legislation allows. - b.
 Option 2: Request CBC reports for previous 4 years from other jurisdictions' tax administration for each MNE group with annual turnover of over EUR 750 million identified in the previous step, if country is a member of the Inclusive Framework and has mechanisms in place to share taxpayer CBC information with jurisdictions of a country where the MNE is parented or headquartered or if it is a party to a tax information exchange agreement or bilateral tax treaty with such a country. - c.
 Option 3: Collect financial statements from MNEs with branches in the country, either publicly available or submitted to the tax authority. - 4.
 Collect domestic statutory accounts of each taxpayer that show deferred tax to adjust the cash tax reported in CBC reports and financial accounts according to GloBE rules. - 5.
 Calculate the GloBE ETR for the previous 4 years for each MNE with branches in the country.
 Blend Covered Taxes and accounting profits for all entities of each MNE in the jurisdiction. - 6.
 To calculate the SBIE: - a.
 CBC reports contain tangible assets and number of employees.
 Multiply the number of employees by average salary in the company, or in the sector, or other proxy, depending on availability of data. - b.
 Financial statements of the company may include tangible assets and payroll.
 These figures may need some refinement to match the definition of the SBIE in the model rules and commentary. - c.
 Apply the SBIE percentage agreed in the model rules. - 7.
-Sensitivity analysis: - a.
+Sensitivity analysis (optional): - a.
 Calculate Step 3 with different turnover thresholds: e.g., EUR 750, 500, 250 and 100 million per year.

 Many large multinational groups are undertaking this analysis.
-It is appropriate for tax authorities to request (formally or informally) that such groups with an entity in their country share their analysis (under protection of confidentiality or as otherwise agreed) in connection with a governmental policy review of Pillar 2.
+It is appropriate for tax authorities to request (formally or informally) that such groups with an entity in their country share their analysis (under protection of confidentiality or as otherwise agreed) in connection with a governmental policy review of Pillar Two.
 Companies and governments have a shared interest in policy being based on accurate information.